theherta0000-cell/Moniq/README.md

 ![Homepage](Homepage.jpg) ![Search Results](Search.jpg) ![Album Page](AlbumView.jpg) ![Artist Page](ArtistView.jpg) ![Fullscreen Player](FullscreenPlayer.jpg) ![Lyrics](LYRICS.jpg)
-This is of version 1.3.0. **UI is subject to change.**
+This is of version 1.3.0. **UI is subject to change and has changed since this version.**

-Moniq, a OpenSubsonic client which supports servers that use legacy authentication.
+Moniq, an Android solution to streaming.
+Moniq no longer supports OpenSubsonic streaming.
+However, you can still download the fully functional latest version that supported it from [here](https://github.com/theherta0000-cell/Moniq/releases/tag/v1.4.0).

 Moniq does not in any way take responsibility for any 3rd party sources/links used.
 Any complaints should be taken up with the 3rd party source themself.